 - 1 large sweet apple, peeled, seeded and chopped

 - 4-6 cups low-sodium chicken broth (range allows for easy adjustment on thickness)

 - 1 teaspoon kosher salt and freshly ground pepper to taste

-Heat oil in a large stockpot over medium heat.
+Heat the oil in a large stockpot over medium heat.

-Add onion and curry powder and sauté, stirring occasionally, until the onion softens, 4-5 minutes.
+Add the onion and curry powder and sauté, stirring occasionally, until the onion softens, 4-5 minutes.

 Puree in batches in a blender or with an immersion blender, adding more stock to thin to desired consistency.

 - To play up the savory notes, sauté one carrot and one celery stalk, chopped, along with the onion.
 Omit the apple and top with with crumbled blue cheese or feta and crisp bacon or prosciutto.

 - For a creamy finish, add ½ – 1 cup cream instead of additional broth in the final thinning stage.

 - To play up the sweet flavors, use apple cider for the final cup of liquid.